 Demi is a vegan and lifestyle blogger, as well as a veterinary nurse and law student.
 Her content focuses on making veganism relatable and casual whilst also challenging her audience to consider topics such as racism within the vegan community.

-This year, the Awards are divided into food, beauty and sustainability categories.
+The Awards are divided into food, beauty and sustainability categories.
 Each category will include a winner and two runners-up.

 Teas, coffees, soft drinks, vegetarian and vegan alcohol